 World Language Proficiency Requirement

-with two credits (or equivalent) of a single world language in High School satisfies
+Two credits (or equivalent) of High School language in a single world language satisfies the WKU Proficiency requirement.

 There are several ways to order your high school transcript: